rern/RuneAudio_Addons/guideline.md

 > use non-invasive modifications so other addons can survive after install / uninstall

 - install script
+	- install new files with `getinstallzip`
+		- must be in directories as of target
+		- files in repository root will be removed
 	- use modify over replace files unless necessary
 	- make backup if replace files
 - uninstall script